-Ans: The existing Mathematics examination is the Standard Level Examination.
-Standard-Level & Basic-level Question papers shall be based on a similar syllabus.
-Nonetheless, the Standard-Level Mathematics assesses higher Mathematical abilities compared to Basic-Level.
-Therefore, the complexity level of Mathematics – ‘Basic’ is less than that of Mathematics-‘Standard’.
+Ans: The current Mathematics assessment is the Standard Level Examination.
+Standard-Level and Basic-level Question papers will be founded on a comparable schedule.
+In any case, the Standard-Level Mathematics evaluates higher Mathematical capacities contrasted with Basic-Level.
+Subsequently, the unpredictability level of Mathematics – ‘Essential’ is not as much as that of Mathematics-‘Standard’.

 Q.2.
 Are we increasing the burden on the child by introducing the concept of two Levels of Exams in Mathematics?

-Ans: No, because the option to pick either Level is with the student.
-Further, the syllabus prescribed by CBSE will remain the same for both levels.
+Ans: No, in light of the fact that the choice to pick either Level is with the understudy.
+Further, the schedule recommended by CBSE will continue as before for the two levels.

 Q.3.
 Will this lead to dilution of Mathematics syllabus/teaching?

-Ans: No, the idea is to make the evaluation more students centric and reduce the pressure on the student who doesn’t want to pursue Mathematics after class X.
+Ans: No, the thought is to make the assessment more understudies driven and decrease the weight on the understudy who wouldn’t like to seek after Mathematics after class X.